stvrmrz/Challenge-04-Blog/README.md

 <!-- USAGE EXAMPLES -->
 ## Link to Deployed Application

-_Here is a link to my [Deployed Payroll Web Page](https://stvrmrz.github.io/Challenge-03-Payroll/)_
+_Here is a link to my [Deployed Blog Web Page](https://stvrmrz.github.io/Challenge-04-Blog/)_

 <!-- ROADMAP -->
 ## Roadmap

-GIVEN an employee payroll tracker
+GIVEN a personal blog
-- [x] WHEN I click the "Add employee" button
+- [x] WHEN I load the app,
-      THEN I am presented with a series of prompts asking for first name, last name, and salary
+      THEN I am presented with the landing page containing a form with labels and inputs for username, blog title, and blog content.
-- [x] WHEN I finish adding an employee
+- [x] WHEN I submit the form,
+      THEN blog post data is stored to localStorage.
+- [x] WHEN the form submits,
-      THEN I am prompted to continue or cancel
+      THEN I am redirected to the posts page.
+- [x] WHEN I try to submit a form without a username, title, or content, THEN I am presented with a message that prompts me to complete the form.
+- [x] WHEN I view the posts page,
+      THEN I am presented with a header, with a light mode/dark mode toggle, and a "Back" button.
-- [x] WHEN I choose to continue
+- [x] WHEN I click the light mode/dark mode toggle, THEN the page content's styles update to reflect the selection.
+- [x] WHEN I click the "Back" button,
+      THEN I am redirected back to the landing page where I can input more blog entries.
+- [x] WHEN I view the main content,
-      THEN I am prompted to add a new employee
+      THEN I am presented with a list of blog posts that are pulled from localStorage.
+- [x] WHEN I view localStorage,
+      THEN I am presented with a JSON array of blog post objects, each including the post author's username, title of the post, and post's content.
+- [x] WHEN I take a closer look at a single blog entry in the list, THEN I can see the title, the content, and the author of the post.
-- [x] WHEN I choose to cancel
+- [x] WHEN I view the footer,
-      THEN my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data
+      THEN I am presented with a link to the developer's portfolio.

-See the [closed issues](https://github.com/stvrmrz/Challenge-03-Payroll/issues/1) for a full list of features.
+See the [closed issues](https://github.com/stvrmrz/Challenge-04-Blog/issues/1) for a full list of features.

 <!-- LICENSE -->
 ## License